 - You should have a lot of storage space on your computer or an external drive;

-- You have to download all files instead of FTPing only changed ones what means you will need a lot of time;
+- You have to download all files instead of FTPing only changed ones which means you will need a lot of time;

-- Big website has tons of data – again it will cost you a lot of time;
+- The big website has tons of data – again it will cost you a lot of time;

 - You have to control the entire process and make sure all files downloaded properly.